How to Book El Chepe Train Tickets for the Copper Canyon | Mexico

 IMPORTANT:

-On the El Chepe website, you can find more information on schedules and prices on Chepe Express and Chepe Regional.
+On the El Chepe website, you can find more information on schedules and prices on Chepe Express and El Chepe Regional.
+If you find the website doesn’t load – try setting a VPN to Mexico – this is the only way I can get it to work at the moment.
 Be sure to double-check the schedule yourself before booking because the times and prices are not set in stone and could change.
-It would be great if you could let me know if you do find them to be different so I can update this post.
+It would be great if you could let me know if you find them to be different so I can update this post.

-Which class you choose will depend mainly on your budget, itinerary and flexibility.
+Which class of Copper Canyon train tickets you choose will depend mainly on your budget, itinerary and flexibility.
 You may decide like us, that you want to take a combination of classes to cut costs or because of the days you want to travel and where you want to stop.

 Copper Canyon Railway View, Mexico

 Don’t forget there’s also the option to travel by bus or colectivo.
-These tend to be slightly quicker and much cheaper than the train but doesn’t strictly follow the railway.
+These tend to be slightly quicker and much cheaper than the train but don’t strictly follow the railway.

-We took the bus for the first stretch from Chihuahua to Creel and colectivo for the final stretch from El Fuerte to Los Mochis.
+We took the bus for the first stretch from Chihuahua to Creel, and a colectivo for the final stretch from El Fuerte to Los Mochis.
 We’d read these sections weren’t very scenic so saving some cash won over on taking the train for these.

-Car travel is also a possibility but be sure to research thoroughly, especially the safety aspect of your road trip.
+Car travel is also possible, but be sure to research thoroughly, especially the safety aspect of your road trip.

 Booking El Chepe Train Tickets

-Reminder: The below is based on booking Chepe Express or Chepe Regional Turista tickets, as these as are the only classes that can be booked in advance.
+Reminder: The below is based on booking Chepe Express or El Chepe Regional Turista tickets, as these are the only classes that can be booked in advance.

 For Chepe Regional Economica you’ll either need to get yourself to Chihuahua or Los Mochis before your trip to buy tickets in advance or on the day at the station ticket counter OR you can buy tickets from the conductor on the train at intermediate stations.